CONVEX

 What to Watch

-• Covenant-lite loan issuance volumes as a leading indicator of future LGD deterioration
+• Covenant-lite loan issuance volumes as a leading indicator of future LGD deterioration in the leveraged loan market

 Frequently Asked Questions